Management of Examinations and Academic Integrity: Guidelines for Departments, Examiners and Invigilators

 In all cases, the Invigilator should submit a Report on Student Academic Misconduct, indicating the circumstances of the case, to the Head of the Department/Division responsible for the course, via the Course Instructor where applicable, for consideration under the Regulations for Academic Integrity, including any evidence on the act of academic dishonesty collected.

 Students who wish the University to take into account illness or some other extenuating circumstances that have affected their performance in an examination, or ability to attend an examination, or to complete other assessment activities, must report the circumstances of the case in writing and provide appropriate documentation to the Academic Registry within one week of the scheduled date of the assessment activity.
-The Academic Registrar will review the case and make a recommendation to the relevant Dean/Dean’s designate or the Director of the Interdisciplinary Programs Office (IPO).
+The Academic Registrar will review the case and make a recommendation to the relevant Dean/Dean’s designate or the Dean of the Academy of Interdisciplinary Studies (AIS).

 To provide for grade appeals, Departments should keep students’ examination scripts, whether submitted in hard copy or online, for one year.
 However, as departments may see different needs for their students' examination scripts independent of their usefulness in the grade appeal process, e.g. scripts may be required for accreditation purposes, the final decision on how long examination scripts should be kept lies with individual departments.